stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/rnaseq-expression-classification.md

 ## Getting Started

 !!! caution
-    If you provide a BAM file to the non-alignement pipeline or counts data to the counts-based pipeline, it **must** be aligned to `GRCh38_no_alt`.
+    If you provide counts data to the counts-based pipeline, it **must** be aligned to `GRCh38_no_alt`.
-    Running a BAM aligned to any other reference genome is not supported.
-Maybe more importantly, we do not check the genome build of the BAM, so errors in computation or the results can occur.
-If your BAM is *not* aligned to this genome build, we recommend submitting the BAM to the realignment-based workflow.
+    Running a sample aligned to any other reference genome is not supported.
+Maybe more importantly, we do not check the genome build of the sample, so errors in computation or the results can occur.
+If your sample is *not* aligned to this genome build, we recommend submitting the sample to the realignment-based workflow.

-We provide three versions of the RNA-Seq Expression Classification tool depending on desired input.
+We provide two versions of the RNA-Seq Expression Classification tool depending on desired input.
 The full workflow allows a user to upload a sample in BAM format.
 That sample will then be converted to `FastQ` format, aligned with `STAR` two-pass alignment, and feature counts generated with `htseq-count`

 To get started, you need to navigate to the [RNA-Seq Expression Classification tool page](https://platform.stjude.cloud/tools/rnaseq-expression-classification).
 You'll need to click the "Start" button in the left hand pane.
 This creates a cloud workspace in DNAnexus with the same name as the tool.
 After this, you will be able to upload your input files to that workspace.